jamiebrn/planeturem/docs/game-data.md

 Deserialisation of these files uses the [nlohmann json](https://github.com/nlohmann/json) library, each item data type having its own DataLoader class, e.g. `ItemData` has a static `ItemDataLoader` class which controls deserialisation of the `items.data` file into game data.

 ## Item Data
-Items are just "basic items" with no unique behavious in the game, e.g. materials used in recipes.
+Items are just "basic items" with no unique behaviours in the game, e.g. materials used in recipes.
 They are loaded in order and assigned IDs based on that order, starting from 0.

 Each of these items have unique data such as the name, description, texture UVs etc.